RomanRudin/Russian-roulette/README.md

 # Russian-roulette
-Basically just a russian roulette game, which will shut down your pc if case of death
+Just a silly game

+I am not responsible if your pc dies